Julianamariela/Portfolio_SQL_PowerBI_Project/README.md

 # Superstores Sales Data Analysis with SQL and Power BI

-## Overview
 Superstores is an American-based retailer specializing in electronic appliances and accessories, with a diverse range of products including phones, laptops, and related accessories.
 The company operates in 10 cities and 8 regions, making it a prominent player in the electronics retail industry.

-This project aims to analyse the sales data of Superstores, which was previously prepared and normalized in Excel.
-The data is then imported into a SQL database for further analysis using SQL queries.
-Afterward, the database is connected to Power BI to create a dynamic and interactive sales dashboard.
+## Overview
+The objective of this project is to conduct a comprehensive analysis of Superstores' sales data, which is initially prepared and normalized in Excel before being imported into a SQL database.
+The project focuses on leveraging SQL queries to extract, manipulate, aggregate, and summarize the data for various analytical needs.
+Additionally, the SQL query results are integrated into Power BI for further analysis.
+The project culminates in the creation of a dynamic and interactive sales dashboard, which includes detailed customer analysis to identify growth opportunities in key products and market segments.
+Moreover, predictive models are developed utilizing Decision Tree, Logistic Regression, and Gradient Boosting techniques to predict existing customers and prospective high-value customers, enhancing strategic decision-making.

 ## Project Structure
 The project follows these main steps: